sbancuz/Appunti/Machine learning.md

 With **bias** we mean the tendency of a predictive hypothesis to deviate from the expected value when averaged over different training sets.
 In the case of the linear function we might say that the hypothesis is **underfitting** because it fails to provide a pattern in the data.
 With **variance** we mean the amount of change in the hypothesis due to fluctuation in the training data.
 When the variance is too big we call it **overfitting**.

 This means that finding the best function for every case is impossible, sometimes an overffited function will underperform in respect to an underfitted one.
-Most of the time we have to find
+Most of the time we have to find a compromise depending on  how appropriate one is from the other.
+Supervised learning can be done by choosing the hypothesis $h^{*}$ such that is most probable given the data
+$$
+h^{*} = \text{argmax}P(data|h)P(h)
+$$
 ### Unsupervised learning

 Exploits regularities in $D$ to build a representation for reasoning or prediction.
 The most common unsupervised learning task is [[Clustering]].